 There are other distilleries accessible by public transport (Glenkinchie and Eden Mill for instance) but the time to reach them by public transport is over 2 hours each way.

-Rabbie’s also has a full (1) day tour that includes Stirling Castle in addition to Glengoyne Distillery and Loch Lomond from 33 GBP per person.
-Click here to see prices and book.
+Stirling Castle, Loch Lomond & Whisky Distillery Tour: full (1) day tour that includes Stirling Castle in addition to Glengoyne Distillery and Loch Lomond from £33 per person.
+Click here for further information and to book the Stirling Castle, Loch Lomond & Glengoyne Distillery Tour.

 We’re Driving – Road Trip!

 Oh, the freedom of the open road!
-You have your pick of distilleries and quite a few options for how to get there.
+You have your pick of distillery tours near Glasgow and quite a few options for how to get there.
 These maps are designed to be interactive – click on the square frame icon top right of the map to open it in a new browser (‘view larger map’).
 Modifying the routes is easiest on your computer, not your mobile phone, however, if you’ve only got a mobile device, you can import the destination pins into Google Maps and use the directions features to get the best routes.
-For more information on how to use the maps on this page click here.
+Click here for more information on how to use the maps on this page.

 There are only so many distillery tours you can do in a day.
 I recommend you pick your favourite TWO.

 By all means, drop by other distilleries, have a look, do a tasting or grab yourself a bottle to take home, but if you’re trying to do more than two distillery tours, you’re going to be pushing for time.
-The route below is 3 hours of driving excluding all other activities.
-If you allow two tours, you’re already at 5 hours for today minimum.
+The routes below are 3 hours and 4 hours of driving excluding all other activities.
+If you allow two tours, you’re already at 5-6 hours for today minimum.
 Most distilleries run tours between 10 am and 4 pm (last tour at 4 pm), but this varies depending on the time of year (most close earlier Nov – Mar).
 Remember to consider this when you’re picking your destinations, and prepare for a long day.

 If you like long lunches, you’ll probably need to skip a tour.
 You don’t need to do a tour to visit the distilleries and do a tasting though.